Amir5470/NovaIPtv/README.md

 </div>
 (Other platforms coming out later on)

-<p color="blue" >Nova IPtv</p> is an IPTV-style platform that lets you log in and enjoy a customizable streaming experience.
-It combines live content, trailers, sports integration, and personalization features all in one place.
+<p color="blue" >Nova IPtv</p> <p>is an IPTV-style platform that lets you log in and enjoy a customizable streaming experience.
+It combines live content, trailers, sports integration, and personalization features all in one place.</p>

 ---